 5- Mrs. Ethel Chauvenet: – Is, is that Mrs. Frank Cummings?
 Doesn’t she look ghastly, I thought she was dead.
 I must get a closer look.

 6- Mrs. Ethel Chauvenet: – Does Elwood see anybody these days?

 Veta Louise Simmons: Oh, yes, Aunt Ethel, Elwood sees *somebody*.

 7- Elwood: Oh, every day is a beautiful day.

 8- Veta: -Oh good!
 Nobody here but people.

 And some others!
 Anyway, this film/ play was brilliantly written.

 Harvey certainly can be credited as one of Universal’s best motion pictures.
-They can be proud of themselves and Henry Koster too for having directed such a beautiful movie.
-I read this very funny trivia on IMDB that makes us the impression that this was a nice movie to shoot: “As a joke, the cast and crew would often set a chair for the title character at lunch and order him something to eat.”
+They can be proud of themselves and Henry Koster too for having made such a beautiful movie.
+I read this fun trivia on IMDB that makes us the impression that this was a nice movie to shoot: “As a joke, the cast and crew would often set a chair for the title character at lunch and order him something to eat.”
 (IMDB).
 Love this! 🙂

 The Universal Pictures Blogathon Day 4